Need Professional Help?

 Profit_and_loss_rent_expense_highlighted.png

-The expenses do calculate in the Balance Sheet and Cash Flow table but not explicitly.
+The expenses are calculated in the Balance Sheet and Cash Flow table but not explicitly.
 Instead, your expenses are used to calculate your available cash, which appears in the Assets portion of the Balance Sheet:

-In the Cash Flow, your expense entries calculate into the lines shown below:
+In the Cash Flow, your expense entries are calculated into the lines shown below:

 cash_flow_expenses.png